-The last-place Cleveland Browns have turned into a beat-up, beaten-down illusion.
+The last-place Cleveland Browns have turned into a beaten-up, beaten-down illusion.

 They aren’t what anyone thought they would be—probably including themselves.